Azure-Samples/service-fabric-cluster-templates/SF-Managed-Standard-SKU-1-NT-LogAnalytics/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy a Service Fabric managed cluster using the *Standard* SKU.
-This cluster contains a single node type running *Windows Server 2019 Datacenter* on a *Standard_D2s_v3* size virtual machine scale set with Azure Monitor enabled.
+This cluster contains a single node type running *Windows Server 2019 Datacenter* on a *Standard_D2s_v3* size virtual machine scale set with Log Analytics enabled.

 ## Use Powershell to deploy your cluster